DanielTamkin/tagtypes/README.md

  1. clone tagtypes to your theme your working on
  2. drag all the `tt-partials` for tagtypes into your `partials` folder
  3. edit tagtypes how you'd like, using the [Documentation](https://github.com/DanielTamkin/tagtypes/wiki).
+ 4. Create an issue stating that your theme uses tagtypes, ill add it to a list everyone can see!

 ---
 <p align="center">